COVID-19 and your visit to Yoho National Park

 Important information about your visit to Yoho National Park

-- All day use areas that are accessible based on road and avalanche conditions will be opened.
+- All day use areas that are open as road conditions and natural hazards allow.

-- Parking lots and trailheads will open though capacity may be restricted to help enable safe physical distancing measures.
+- Capacity may be restricted at these locations to help enable safe physical distancing measures.

 - Trails are open and trail conditions will be monitored and updated here: trail conditions

 What's closed (as of August 18, 2020)